pthunga/PFAS-analysis/README.md

 ### Data & Analysis in brief:

-1. 24 hpf and 120 hpf behavior responses + morphology evaluations for 139 PFAs from EPA library
+1. 24 hours post fertilization (hpf) and 5 days post fertilization (dpf) behavior responses + morphology evaluations for 139 PFAs from EPA library
 2. Censored morphology data using 'ANY_' endpoint
 3. Screened the library for bioactivity using Benchmark Dose as a metric (BMR 10).
 4. Fisher exact test to test for associations between volatility status of chemical and bioactivity across endpoints